Compound nevus

 by Allison Osmond MD FRCPC and Archan Kakadekar MD

-A compound nevus is a very common non-cancerous type of skin tumour made up of specialized cells called melanocytes.
-Compound nevi (nevi is the plural of nevus) are more common in people with light-coloured skin and can be found anywhere on the body.
-Another name for this type of tumour is a mole.
-Mole is a common term used to describe any kind of growth made up of melanocytes.
+A compound nevus is a very common non-cancerous type of skin tumour made up of cells called melanocytes.
+This type of growth is more common in people with light-coloured skin but can be found anywhere on the body.
+Another name for a compound nevus is a mole, which is a common term used to describe any growth of melanocytes.

 Can a compound nevus turn into melanoma over time?

 About one-third of all melanomas (a type of skin cancer made up of melanocytes) are believed to arise from previously non-cancerous melanocytic nevi.
-However, because compound nevi are so common, the actual risk of a compound nevus turning into melanoma over time is very low.
+However, compound nevi are very common, and the risk of a compound nevus turning into melanoma over time is very low.

 What causes a compound nevus?

-A compound nevus is caused by a combination of prolonged exposure to UV light (typically the sun) and genetic susceptibility.
+A compound nevus is caused by prolonged exposure to UV light (typically the sun) and genetic susceptibility.

 What is the difference between a congenital nevus and an acquired nevus?